Network Command Line Utility - NCLU

 Tab Completion, Verification, and Inline Help

-In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure correct syntax is used.
+In addition to tab completion and partial keyword command identification, NCLU includes verification checks to ensure you use the correct syntax.
 The examples below show the output for incorrect commands:

 help to display available commands: